Welcome to Gelato!

 Note: Only users with a role that has Manage billing entities permission enabled, can set up new billing entities and edit existing ones.

-Tip: We recommend to give Manage billing entities permissions to the account and finance Admins only, in order to prevent other users from inputting incorrect billing information.
+Tip: We recommend to give Manage billing entities permission to the account and finance Admins only, in order to prevent other users from inputting incorrect billing information.

 When you create a new billing entity, some information is essential to ensure that invoices are processed in a timely and smooth manner, reducing your accounting department’s workload.
 The mandatory information depends on the country for which you wish to have local billing.

 Currently, Gelato offers billing entities in 50+ countries and in 30+ currencies.
-Because of limitation by local governance rules, Brazil, India, China, Chile need locally-managed invoicing.
+Because of limitation by local governance rules, Brazil, India, China, Chile, Japan and Russia need locally-managed invoicing when items are produced and shipped within these countries.

 The most important information you will have to provide includes: